Emmotes/ic_spoilers/docs/season_2.md

 > When Nerys' Spiritual Weapon attacks, Nerys targets the column with the most damaged Champion and heals all the Champions in it for $(amount) health.

-> Increase the damage of Spiritual Weapon against all Favored Foes by `$(amount)%`.
+> Increases the damage of Spiritual Weapon against all Favored Foes by `$(amount)%`

 ## Shandie

 > When the formation is under attack, Shandie attacks with explosive arrows.
-The damage of all Champions is increased by the `$(amount)%` times the largest number of enemies Shandie has hit with a single Explosive Arrow in the current area.
+The damage of all Champions is increased by `$(amount)%` times the largest number of enemies Shandie has hit with a single Explosive Arrow in the current area.

 > Increases the damage of Champions within 2 slots of Shandie by `$(amount)%` for each Champion adjacent to Shandie with a DEX of 15 or higher.